ramantehlan/GateOfShell/README.md

 ## Environment

-To run a shell script you need to have following prerequisites:
+To work with a shell script you need to have following prerequisites:

-- A Unix/Linux machine.
 - Bourne Shell (/bin/sh)
 - A Text Editor